armindojr/pure-gen/README.md

 What are the major changes compared to original project?
 - I removed all script builds that make this generator compatible with standalone js.
 In my opinion older node versions is hard to mantain too, so i decided to only offer support to versions after v10.
 All unit tests is rewrite to use modern testing tools like chai and sinon with mocha.
 Extended changelog in CHANGELOG.md

+## Contributing
+I want to add or modify dictionary for my language, what i do?
+- Fork this repo
+- Clone your forked repo to your pc
+- Run:  ``node bundle.js decompress``
+- Edit your language pack inside ./locale
+- Run:  ``node bundle.js compress``
+- Commit changes to your branch
+- Create PR of your fork to this repo

 ## Maintainer

 #### Armindo Junior